maydayv7/dotfiles/README.md

 The system build cache is publicly hosted using [Cachix](https://www.cachix.org) at [maydayv7-dotfiles](https://app.cachix.org/cache/maydayv7-dotfiles), and can be used while building the system to prevent rebuilding from scratch

 ##### Credentials
-The `secrets` directory is a `git submodule` pointing to a private repository containing passwords and other authentication credentials.
+The authentication credentials are stored in a private repository containing passwords and other security keys, which is imported into the configuration as an `input`, and cloned using SSH Keys.
 User passwords are made using the command `mkpasswd -m sha-512` and are specified using the `hashedPassword` option

 ##### Scripts
 A system management script has been included in `scripts`, invoked with the command `nixos`, which can be used to apply user and system configuration changes or perform various other useful functions